Fun facts about me

 20. I don’t like beer.

 21. As a schoolgirl, I wanted to go to India and work in an orphanage.
-But my mother didn’t allow me, because she thought it was too dangerous.
+But my mother didn’t allow me to go, because she thought it was too dangerous.

 22. My favourite neighbourhood in Frankfurt is the international railway station district.

-23. As a child, I devoured Heinz Sielmann documentaries and wanted to become a wildlife filmmaker.
+23. As a child, I devoured Heinz Sielmann wildlife documentaries and wanted to become a wildlife filmmaker.

 24. I often wear black clothes because it’s uncomplicated.

 25. I am a fun and pleasure person.
-I love delicious food, people with a sense of humour and also, from time to time, just do nothing.
+I love delicious food, people with a sense of humour and also, from time to time, just doing nothing.

-26. I only wanted to get married, if I have children.
-Because if I like being with someone, I don’t need an official status.
+26. I only wanted to get married when I would have children.
+Because, if I like being with someone I don’t need an official status.

 27. I’ve been wearing Chucks since I was 15.

-28. I lived in Jimei, near Xiamen (China), for a year when I was 15 and studied Chinese language and calligraphy.
+28. I lived in Jimei, China, for a year when I was 15 and studied Chinese language and calligraphy.

 29. In Jimei, I was often a head taller than the local men.
-I was told that I would never find a man who would want to marry me.
+I was told that I would never find a man who would marry me.

 30. After graduating from high school, I lived in Beijing for a year and studied Chinese language and ink painting.
-I enjoyed riding in the sea of cyclists, which until then I had only known from television.
+I enjoyed riding the bicycle in a sea of cyclists.
+Until then, I had only seen it on television.

 31. I studied communication design at the university in Darmstadt.

-32. I did my practical semester in Taipei and worked there on a trade fair stand for China Airlines.
+32. I did my practical semester in Taipei and worked there on the design of a trade fair stand for China Airlines.
 Afterwards, I travelled through Japan and China for a few months.

-33. In a public Japanese bathhouse, for the first time in my life, I felt I blended in visually.
+33. When I visited a public bathhouse in Japan, for the first time in my life, I felt I perfectly blended in with my environment.

-34. I lived in Barcelona (Spain) for 4 years and studied fine art and later worked in design studios.
+34. I have lived in Barcelona, Spain, for 4 years and studied fine arts and later worked in design studios.
 I still carry the sun from that time inside me.

 35. I haven’t had a TV for 25 years.